 Casey Spinks

 Casey Spinks is a contributing editor to Front Porch Republic.
 A native of Baton Rouge, he earned his B.A. and M.A. in philosophy and religious studies at Louisiana State University.
-He writes from Waco, TX, where he earned his Ph.D. in religion and teaches at Baylor University.
+He then earned his Ph.D. in religion at Baylor University.
+He writes from Austin, TX, where he is a postdoctoral fellow in the School of Civic Leadership at the University of Texas, Austin.
+His first book, Kierkegaard’s Ontology, is forthcoming in early 2026 with Bloomsbury Academic.

 Articles by Casey Spinks